lichess-bot-devs/lichess-bot/README.md

 - Copy both the files into the `engine.dir` directory.
 - Change the `engine.name` and `engine.engine_options.weights` keys in `config.yml` file to `lczero` and `weights.pb.gz`.
 - You can specify the number of `engine.uci_options.threads` in the `config.yml` file as well.
-- To start: `python lichess-bot.py`.
+- To start: `python3 lichess-bot.py`.

 ## LeelaChessZero: Windows CPU 2021
 - For Windows modern CPUs, download the lczero binary from the [latest Lc0 release](https://github.com/LeelaChessZero/lc0/releases) (e.g. `lc0-v0.27.0-windows-cpu-dnnl.zip`).